Understanding Friction Modifiers: A Comprehensive Guide

 Ceramic Particles: These are used in high-performance applications to provide superior wear protection and thermal stability.

-Friction modifiers work by forming a thin, protective film on the surfaces in contact.
+Friction modifiers in fuel work by forming a thin, protective film on the surfaces in contact.
 This film can be either physical or chemical in nature, depending on the type of friction modifier used.

 Physical Film Formation